Z189 Shipyard

 The shipyard was established in 1989 in Hải An District, Haiphong.

 History

 Prior to January 1989, Z189 was known as the Xưởng 10B (10B Engineering Company), and was part of the 3rd Military Region.
+Initially, its functions and tasks included: constructing and repairing watercraft; performing medium and major overhauls of construction machinery; organizing land and water transport units; managing coal and refractory stone mining operations; manufacturing mechanical products; and trading in mechanical materials.